6 Fabulous Last-Minute Gift Ideas

 Imagine a small photo album “box,” made from scrapbooking card stock, which folds out to reveal special photos when the lid is removed.
 What a perfect gift for parents, grandparents, children—anyone who loves photos.

 Gather some photos.
 Print from your phone or device.
 Take screenshots from Instagram, dig through your phone or find that box of old family photos and “snapshots!”
-While you’re there, dig out all those scrapbook supplies you’ve been hoarding.
+While you’re there, dig out all those scrapbook and craft supplies you’ve been hoarding.

 10-Minute Homemade Candy